 The Controversial Latte

-First of all, what it your goal?
+First of all, what is your goal?

-You may have read news articles about how Bill Gates never spends money or how Warren Buffet has a flip phone but if you take even 2 seconds to think about it you know that those articles are total click bait. they became rich because of a combination of a great, innovative idea or product, luck, and circumstances. and chances are, (yes, statistically speaking) you will never be really RICH.
+You may have read news articles about how Bill Gates never spends money or how Warren Buffet has a flip phone, but if you take even 2 seconds to think about it, you know that those articles are total clickbait.
+They became rich because of a combination of a great, innovative idea or product, luck, and circumstances.
+And chances are (yes, statistically speaking) you will never be really RICH.

 It means having financial security on a smaller level.
 It means a house (paid for), it means a car (modest and paid for), it means a comfortable retirement.

-But getting there doesn’t happen only by cutting out lattes or take-out. it takes savings and no debt.
+But getting there doesn’t happen only by cutting out lattes or take-out.
+It takes savings and no debt.

-This is the clincher. you have to save and invest money in order to build wealth. in order to do that, you have to have money to save and invest.
+This is the clincher.
+You have to save and invest money to build wealth.
+To do that, you have to have money to save and invest.
 Where do you get said money?
-Well for some people its from their parents or an inheritance, in which case you’re lucky.
-But for everyone else, you get a paycheck. part of that paycheck has to go to savings and investments if you want to build the wealth that we are talking about.
+Well, for some people, it is from their parents or an inheritance, in which case you’re lucky.
+But for everyone else, you get a paycheck.
+Part of that paycheck has to go to savings and investments if you want to build the wealth we are talking about.

-And that is where the Latte Factor comes into play. are your lattes (and obviously lattes are a symbol of frivolous purchases) a mindful splurge that is coming from your budgeted money? or is that latte coming from your savings or even worse, adding to your debt?
+And that is where the Latte Factor comes into play.
+Are your lattes (and obviously lattes are a symbol of frivolous purchases) a mindful splurge that is coming from your budgeted money? or is that latte coming from your savings or, even worse, adding to your debt?

 Do I practice what I preach?
 I actually do!
-My husband and I stick to a budget and we are grateful that we do.
-Read How Budgeting Saved my Marriage.
+My husband and I stick to a budget, and we are grateful that we do.
+Read How Budgeting Saved My Marriage.